-She dedicated her adult life to supporting wounded soldiers, and every Memorial Day, red poppies mark a tradition of honor she began.
+Every Memorial Day, red poppies mark a tradition of honor that she began.

 Who was the “Poppy Lady,” and why is she such an important figure today?
 Moina Belle Michael devoted much of her adult life to supporting wounded soldiers, and she is responsible for beginning the tradition of wearing red poppies on Memorial Day.

-Moina’s family was wealthy enough that the young girl lived a life of privilege.
+Moina’s family was wealthy enough that the young girl lived a comfortable life.
 At age 13, she started studying at the Martin Institute in Jefferson, Georgia.
 Two years later, she returned home to find her town and her family had fallen into poverty.
 At the young age of 15, Moina Michael began teaching to support the family.

-In 1914, she went on a tour of Europe and was in Germany when World War I broke out, forcing her to flee to Italy to get passage aboard a ship that would return her to the U.S. It took 16 dangerous days of crossing an ocean patrolled by enemy submarines.
+In 1914, she went on a tour of Europe and was in Germany when World War I broke out, forcing her to flee.
+In Italy she was able to get passage aboard a ship that would return her and other American tourists to the U.S. It took 16 dangerous days of crossing an ocean patrolled by enemy submarines.

 The Poppy Lady

-In her autobiography published in 1941, The Miracle Flower, The Story of the Flanders Fields Memorial Poppy, Ms. Michael detailed much about the war and how she came up with the idea of wearing poppies to honor those who perished during the conflict.
+In her autobiography published in 1941, called The Miracle Flower, The Story of the Flanders Fields Memorial Poppy, Ms. Michael described how she came up with the idea of wearing poppies to honor those who perished during the war.

-On November 9, 1918, just two days before the armistice would end the war, a young soldier entered the Y.M.C.A. in New York where Moina worked and left a copy of the November Ladies Home Journal on her desk.
+On November 9, 1918, just two days before armistice would end the conflict, a young soldier entered the Y.W.C.A. and left a copy of the November Ladies Home Journal on her desk.
 In it, she discovered Colonel John McCrae’s poem, “We Shall Not Sleep,” which was later renamed “In Flanders Fields.”
 McCrae’s poem described the poppies he saw growing from the graves of fallen soldiers in Flanders, Belgium.
 Moina wrote a reply to the poem called “We Shall Keep the Faith,” with a decision “always to wear a red poppy of Flanders Fields as a sign of remembrance and emblem of ‘keeping the faith with all who died.’”